slavniyteo/upgraded-octo-funicular/README.md

+for enforcing compliance by third parties with this License.

   An "entity transaction" is a transaction transferring control of an organization, or substantially all assets of one, or subdividing an